TLaker/Library/README.md

 # Inheritance:
 Book and Movie from Medium, Library from ILibrary, Medium from IMedium
 # Mechanics:
 Customer can borrow a Medium if it is not borrowed or reserved yet: Remove Medium from Library list and add to Customer list
-\nCustomer can return a borrowed Medium: Remove Medium from Customer list and add to Library list
+Customer can return a borrowed Medium: Remove Medium from Customer list and add to Library list
-\nCheck if Medium is borrowed or reserved before borrowing
+Check if Medium is borrowed or reserved before borrowing
 # Program:
 References to another class for processing tasks.
 # Library: